istqborg/istqb_product_base/example-document/03-troubleshooting.md

    \markdownInput{syllabus-en/04-testing-software-quality-characteristics.md}
    \markdownInput{syllabus-en/05-software-defect-prevention.md}
    ```
-   Here, only the file `01-tasks-in-test-process.md` is missing.
-Instead, a differently named file `01-tasks-in-the-test-process.md` exists.
+   Here, only the MD file `01-tasks-in-test-process.md` is missing.
+Instead, a differently named MD file `01-tasks-in-the-test-process.md` exists.
 1. Update paths to all MD files listed in error log.
 Here, we would change `\markdownInput{syllabus-en/01-tasks-in-test-process.md}` to `\markdownInput{syllabus-en/01-tasks-in-the-test-process.md}`.
 1. Commit changes to `\TeX`{=tex} file.

-Alternatively, we might rename the file `01-tasks-in-the-test-process.md` to `01-tasks-in-test-process.md`.
+Alternatively, we might rename the file `01-tasks-in-the-test-process.md` to `01-tasks-in-test-process.md` instead of changing the `\TeX`{=tex} file.